zircon-tech/create-your-own-blockchain-Betzabesp94/README.md

 #### Requirements

--You can use whatever programming language you want.
+- You can use whatever programming language you want.
--Update this README with a brief explanation of the project.
+- Update this README with a brief explanation of the project.
--Comment your code so your teammates at Zircon can understand it.
+- Comment your code so your teammates at Zircon can understand it.
--Use external libraries if you want.
+- Use external libraries if you want.

 ### List of resources